 Somehow or another, Sally does end up the phone.
 Holden tells her he'll come over and trim her Christmas tree, rambles on about how the mob got him, and hangs up.
 Or rather, gets hung up on.

 Holden ends up in the men's room.
-He fills the sink with cold water and dunks his head into it.
-Then he just sits shivering by the window.
+He dunks his head and then just sits shivering by the window.

-The guy that played the piano to accompany Valencia comes into the bathroom.
+The piano player comes into the bathroom.
 Holden tries to get him to deliver a message to her, but once again gets a "What are you, twelve?" sort of response.

 Crying and depressed, Holden heads for the hat-check room to get his coat and Little Shirley Beans record.
 He chats with the hat-check girl and tries to make a date with her even though she's old enough to be his mother.

 He shows her his red hunting hat, and she makes him wear it outside (since he's dripping cold water and it's December).

 Back outside, he decides to go check out the lagoon and see if the ducks are there.

 And then—he drops the Little Shirley Beans record.
 It breaks into "about fifty pieces."
 He picks them up and puts them back into his pocket, almost crying.